Hopasaurus/fizzbuzz/README.md

 c_gen:
 This is a FizzBuzz generator, it includes a start of a test framework that compiles and runs the generator and also outputs TAP output.
 It would be fairly easy to spin up a CI server that could trigger off git commits and run these tests.
 Possibly the subject of some near future play time.

+To run the tests, go into the c_gen directory and run `prove` this assumes you have all the perly things you need.

 For more about TAP: https://testanything.org/